Momo-tech/ShiftPlaner/README.md

 # Database

-This uses a remote database of supabase therefore no need for local development
+This uses a remote database of supabase therefore no need for local development, internet access is still needed.

 # Test Accounts Login